Find your care

 Cushing's Disease: Symptoms

 The symptoms related to Cushing's disease and Cushing's syndrome are the same, since both are related to an excess of cortisol.
-The symptoms may include:
+Cushing’s disease symptoms may include:

 - Changes in physical characteristics of the body